leonardopetrini/leonardopetrini.github.io/_posts/2021-12-04-italian-names.md

 romoaldo donatella nicoletta aristeo natalia rainelda serafina susanna
 ~~~

-In the following, I will consider the larger one, `names_1`.
+In the following, I will consider the larger dataset, `names_1`.

 The datasets, together with the notebook reproducing the results shown in this post can be found at [github/leonardopetrini/learning-italian-names](https://github.com/leonardopetrini/learning-italian-names).

 ## 0-th order model: random guessing

 Let's start with the simplest thing we could do, and a very bad baseline: *random guessing*.
-I call it 0-th order method because we give the model no information about the statistics of characters in the words.
+I call it a 0th-order method because we give the model no information about the statistics of characters in the words.
 This point will become clearer later on when we go to higher order.

 In this context, random guessing consists in taking a dictionary of all the characters that occur in our words dataset and sampling uniformly at random from them.

-The dictionary of chars apperating in `names_1` is the following
+The dictionary of chars appearing in `names_1` is the following

 ~~~text
 ' ' 'a' 'b' 'c' 'd' 'e' 'f' 'g' 'h' 'i' 'j' 'k' 'l' 'm' 'n' 'o' 'p' 'q' 'r' 's' 't' 'u' 'v' 'w' 'x' 'y' 'z' 'à' 'è' 'ì' 'ò' 'ù'
 ~~~

-You can notice that to the 26 letters of the Latin alphabet we added letters with accents, and the blank, as some Italian names are composite, for a total of `32` chars.
+You can notice that to the 26 letters of the Latin alphabet we added accented vowels, and the blank, as some Italian names are composite, for a total of `32` chars.

 We add the char `'.'` to the dictionary as a placeholder indicating the word end, and append it to all words as well.
 This makes our dictionary of length `L=33`.